gsalvatori/salvatorigabriele.com/_posts/2014-03-27-set-up-a-basic-linux-nginx-web-server-on-debian-wheezy.md

 sudo service nginx start
 ```

 but there is still an additional step required to complete the procedure.
-We have to edit nginx config files with:
+We have to edit nginx config file with:

 ```bash
 sudo nano /etc/nginx/sites-enabled/default